Francis Johnston (architect): Works

 He was responsible for the design of Charleville Forest Castle in Tullamore, County Offaly, considered one of the finest of its type in the country.
-As well as the 1807 design of Ballycurry House, Ballycurry Demesne, Ashford, County Wicklow.Philip Smith (writer), An Introduction to the Architectural Heritage of County Wicklow (Dublin: Wordwell Press / Government of Ireland, Department of the Environment, Heritage, and Local Government, National Inventory of Architectural Heritage, 2004). p.49.
+As well as the 1807 design of Ballycurry House, Ballycurry Demesne, Ashford, County Wicklow.
 The design (c.
 1810) of Turbotstown House, Coole, County Westmeath has been attributed to Johnston.

 He assisted in the design of plans that were later used for St. Andrew's Church, Westland Row, Dublin, and designed the east gates of Slane Castle demesne in County Meath.
-In Drogheda, County Louth, he added the Gothic tower and balustrade to Saint Peter's Church of Ireland church in 1793, designed the Corn Exchange (now the Court House) in Fair Street, and designed Saint Peter's Roman Catholic Church in West Street, that was replaced by a Neo-Gothic church in 1881.
-He was the architect who assisted the 2nd Earl of Longford in turning Tullynally House of County Westmeath into Tullynally Castle, completing these works in 1803.
-In Swords, County Dublin, he designed the Old Borough School (now a public house) on the main street, completed 1809, and designed Saint Columba's Church of Ireland church, completed 1818.
+In Drogheda, County Louth, he added the Gothic tower and balustrade to Saint Peter's Church of Ireland church in 1793, designed the Corn Exchange (now the Court House) in Fair Street, and designed Saint Peter's Roman Catholic Church in West Street, which was replaced by a Neo-Gothic church in 1881.
+He was the architect who assisted Thomas Pakenham, 2nd Earl of Longford in turning Tullynally House of County Westmeath into Tullynally Castle, completing these works in 1803.
+In Swords, County Dublin, he designed the Old Borough School (now a public house) on the main street, completed in 1809, and designed Saint Columba's Church of Ireland church, completed in 1818 and still in use as a place of worship.

 Johnston designed the Courthouse in Duleek, County Meath.
 It was built c.
 1838 as a sessions house for the Meath Grand Jury, commissioned by John Trotter.
-It was converted to a library and environmental offices in 1960.
+It was converted into a library and environmental offices in 1960.

+Johnston worked on refurbishing Áras an Uachtaráin, the residence of the Irish President situated in Phoenix Park, Dublin.
+He took the existing red-brick ranger's lodge and had the walls plastered over and painted white, and added the portico and columns which give the house much of its neoclassical character.
+Under Johnson's tenure it began to look like the familiar white house known today, its new look echoed its increased importance in Irish affairs, and there has been speculation that it influenced the design of another president's house, the White House in the USA.

-He lived for many years in his house at 64 Eccles Street, where he kept a large collection of curiosities.
+Johnston lived for many years in his house at 64 Eccles Street, where he kept a large collection of curiosities.
 He died in 1829 and was buried in St. George's churchyard, which was attached to a temporary church on Whitworth Road (later taken over by the Whitworth Hospital).